Links & Information

 In other cases, the record company will establish a maximum aggregate mechanical penny royalty limit for an album

 (for example, 10 songs x 6¢ = 60¢ per album).
 In a sense, a cap on royalties.
-Under these clauses, the artist or producer
+Under these clauses, the artist or producer guarantees

-guarantees that he/she will secure reduced mechanical rates on all songs on the album so that the maximum
+that he/she will secure reduced mechanical rates on all songs on the album so that the maximum penny rate (e.g., 60¢) payable

-penny rate (e.g., 60¢) payable by the record company to music publishers and songwriters for all songs is not exceeded.
+by the record company to music publishers and songwriters for all songs is not exceeded.
+If this maximum aggregate album-royalty rate

-If this maximum aggregate album royalty rate is surpassed for example, if the writer/artist wants to put 12 songs rather than
+is surpassed-for example, if the writer/artist wants to put 12 songs rather than 10 on the album- the difference is normally

-royalties, or, the per-song royalty rates for the writer/artist or writer/producer will be reduced proportionately.
+for the writer/artist or writer/producer will be reduced proportionately.

-a 10 song x 6¢ maximum royalty rate on his/her album (in other words, 60¢ total) and, instead of writing all 10 songs,
+10-song x 6¢ maximum royalty rate on his/her album (in other words, 60¢ total) and, instead of writing all 10 songs,

 writes only eight and records two songs from outside writers who demand the 8¢ statutory 2002-2003 rate per song.